tjdaley/discoverybot/doc/mailgetter.md

 The *check_folders()* method does three things:

 1. It makes sure we have an INBOX folder.
-The exact name of the INBOX folder is specified in our run-time parameters (params.json).
+The exact name of the INBOX folder is specified in our run-time parameters (.env).
 If the INBOX folder does not exist, we have a serious problem and will not be able to continue.
 2. Next, it checks for the PROCESSED folder.
 Again, the exact name of that folder is specified in our run-time parameters file.
 If the PROCESSED folder does not exist, then we try to create it.
 If it does not